Check if you need a visa to join Flying Fish!

 If you are joining a Flying Fish course or event and you have no intention of working afterwards you need a visitor visa, usually issued electronically.

 If you plan to work after training you need a work visa.
 Unless you have sponsorship from an employer, it will be a Working Holiday Visa, normally issued online, to applicants up to the age of 30.
 You must be a citizen of a country which has a reciprocal arrangement with Australia.

-If you visit Canada with no intention of working you probably won't need a visa.
-To check your status as a non-working visitor go to Citizenship and Immigration Canada
+Most visitors to Canada need a visa.
+To check your status go to Citizenship and Immigration Canada

 If you plan to work after training you need a visa.
 Unless you have sponsorship from an employer, it will be a Working Holiday visa.